 Even if a medical device passes the FDA Pre-Market Approval (PMA) process or FDA 501k process, that doesn’t necessarily mean that the product is safe.
 Whenever the FDA discovers that a product is unsafe, they recall the product.

 Many times the medical device recalls are not made in time to prevent injuries.
 Before a recall is issued, you or a loved one might be severely injured, or killed, by a faulty medical device.
-Allen & Scofield Injury Lawyers, LLC has many decades of experience representing individuals that are catastrophically injured by fault medical devices.
+Graham Scofield Injury Lawyers has many decades of experience representing individuals that are catastrophically injured by fault medical devices.
 When you meet with us, the first thing that we will do is identify whether there is a product recall for the device to injured you.
 If the device has been recalled, it’s possible that your case might be resolved quicker.

 The five common reasons for medical device recalls are:

 Device packaging might be mislabeled or deficient.
 For example, the consumer might receive improper device instructions, or the exterior packaging might have be made with toxic substances.